 Callaway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Callaway is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Callaway who work in management occupations (9.96%), teaching (9.30%), and healthcare (9.12%).

-In terms of college education, Callaway is nearly on par with the US average for all cities of 21.84%: 18.53% of adults 25 and older in Callaway have a bachelor's degree or advanced degree.
+The percentage of adults in Callaway who are college-educated is close to the national average for all communities of 21.84%: 18.53% of the adults in Callaway have a bachelor's degree or advanced degree.

 The per capita income in Callaway in 2022 was $31,348, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $125,392 for a family of four.
 However, Callaway contains both very wealthy and poor people as well.